 The social worker will ask questions such as but not limited to adult's name, address, age/date of birth, family/collateral names, how is the person disabled, what are the allegations of abuse, neglect or exploitation.

 The questions asked are important to assure that all appropriate services are made available to the adult.

 Information provided in the referral for adult protective services must state:

 - The adult is physically or mentally incapacitated

 - The adult is being abused, neglected or exploited

-This specific criteria is important because APS, unlike other services provided by Social Services is initiated without the consent of the adult.
+This specific criteria is important because adult protective services, unlike other services provided by Human Services, is initiated without the consent of the adult.